 Whatever the reason you might need it, emergency contraception can significantly reduce your chances of getting pregnant.
 And even though emergency contraceptive pills are often called “morning after pills” or “day after pills,” they can be taken right away, and may be effective up to 5 days after unprotected sex.

 EC should be taken as soon as possible after unprotected sex.
 Sperm can live in a woman's body for 5 days after sex.
 Research shows that ulipristal acetate (ella) can be taken up to 5 days without a decline in effectiveness, and progestin-only EC (like Plan B One-Step, Next Choice One Dose, Next Choice or Levonorgestrel Tablets) may be effective only through the 4th day after sex.
 However, keep in mind that ella is effective closer to the time of ovulation than progestin-only EC (but neither pill works after ovulation has occurred).
 You may not know exactly how close you are to ovulating; therefore, it is important to take EC as soon as possible no matter which pill you use.
 Plan B One-Step and its generic forms (like Take Action) are now available directly on the shelf for men and women of any age, but not all pharmacies carry it.
 It may take time to get a prescription and fill it, or find a pharmacy that carries EC, so call your doctor or pharmacy as soon as possible after unprotected sex.
-Another option if you are want to use ella is to order it through this online prescription service for $40, including next-day shipping.
+Another option if you are want to use ella is to order it through this online prescription service for $42, including next-day shipping.

-If you already have emergency contraceptive pills in your medicine cabinet, you can start using them right away – without having to go to your health care provider to get a prescription or to the pharmacy to buy the pills.
+If you already have emergency contraceptive pills in your medicine cabinet, you can start using them right away – without having to go to your health care provider to get to the pharmacy to buy the pills.
 For these reasons, the American College of Obstetricians and Gynecologists – the leading professional association of doctors who specialize in women’s health – recommends getting emergency contraceptive pills before they are needed.